Paphos, Cyprus via Laurie Satran for TravelBreak

 Ancient Kourion Amphitheater, Cyprus by Laurie Satran for TravelBreak

 The Republic of Cyprus is a country of its own.
 Yes, a small island that is a country.
 It’s divided between Cypriot independence and the Turkish-occupied territory.
-It was a colony of Great Britain as recent as 1960.
+It was a colony of Great Britain as recently as 1960.
 There are Greek Cypriots and Turkish Cypriots, and the country is partitioned, whereas the Turkish Northern Republic of Cyprus is only recognized by Turkey.
 Bars and beaches are nice, but speaking with the locals, exploring ruins, and going to the villages in the mountains enables both a “tourist” and “traveler” experience.

 5. Positive vibes and feel-good feelings — too easy not to love.